A Christmas peek at the novel

-Christmas morning revealed other reasons my father had been working through the wintry nights in his inventor’s shed.
+Christmas morning revealed the other reasons my father had worked long through the wintry nights in his inventor’s shed.

-The moment Timmy spied his new sled under the tree, he rushed to Daddy before he even touched it and grabbed him hard around the waist and hugged him for what seemed like forever, letting Daddy stroke his hair the whole time.
+The moment my brother Timmy spied his new sled under the tree, before he even touched it he rushed to Daddy, grabbed him hard around the waist and hugged him for forever.
+And he let Daddy stroke his hair the whole time.

-And the world felt a lot of missed Christmases get made up for, right there.
+The world must have felt a lot of missed Christmases got made up for, right there.

-The sled was a beauty, alright — full adult size, waxed and shiny as the star of Bethlehem.
+That sled was a beauty, too–full adult size and waxed and shiny as the star of Bethlehem.

-Daddy had even built in a steering bar for the carriage and added a distinguishing cowhide seat cover.
-The runners were painted glossy red.
-But seeing Timmy’s reaction, I doubt he’d have cared if that sled was purple with orange polka dots, he was so happy to have our daddy around . . .
+Daddy had even built in a steering bar for the carriage.
+He’d painted the runners glossy red, but seeing Timmy’s reaction, I doubt he’d have cared if the whole sled was painted purple with polka dots, he was so glad to have his dad around . . .

-My brother Timmy had already proven his own skill at gift-making with the tin star ornaments on our Christmas tree.
-But nevertheless, he stood himself up a proud bit taller, shook out his thick brown mop of hair, studiously removed his glasses and let out a loud, dramatic exhale to get us laughing before he unveiled the rest of his handiwork.
+As for Timmy, he’d already proven his own knack for gift-making with the tin star ornaments for our Christmas tree.
+But always prone to making a show of things, he stood himself up a proud bit taller, shook out his thick brown mop of hair, then whipped off his glasses like some self-important professor, real snooty-like.
+When that got the chuckles he was after, he unveiled the rest of his handiwork.

-He’d carved a set of pinewood cooking spoons for Mama, which she proclaimed she needed “desperately,” and “how could he have possibly known?”
+He had carved a set of pinewood cooking spoons for Mama, which she proclaimed were the “perfect gift” she needed “desperately,” and “how could he have possibly known?”

 Timmy, of course, opted out of the game of using me for his Helper Elf.

-He said, and I quote, “I wouldn’t be caught dead calling you that stupid name!”
-(Miss Helper Elf.)
-Plus I knew he’d never go for the special rule I made for him, that he had to bow three times when he said it.
+He said, and I quote, “I wouldn’t be caught dead in hell calling you that stupid name!”
+(Miss Helper Elf).
+Plus I knew he’d never go for the special rule I made for him, that he had to bow down three times when he said it.

 But it was, after all, Christmas morning.
 And I’d bought him his favorite candy bar and stuck a bow on it.
-He’d bought me mine and didn’t tease me too much before he handed it over.
+He’d bought me mine and reluctantly handed it over with a tease and a smile.
 And I knew if I played my cards right, I could end up owning his old sled before the day was out.

-And when Timmy and I said thank you to each other, we meant it.
+And when Timmy and I said thank you to each other that Christmas morning, we meant it.

 Continued in coming novel Havenwood Tales Beginnings